yashhdubey03/tailwind-traders-powerbi-analytics/README.md

 Overall, this project reflects how a data analyst approaches real-world business problems by transforming data into clarity and insight.

+> 📌 **Accreditation Note:**
+> This project was completed as part of the **Microsoft Power BI Data Analyst Professional Certificate (Coursera)**.
-> **Note:** This project is based on a retail business scenario and was developed as part of a professional analytics capstone for learning and portfolio purposes.
+> The Tailwind Traders business context is a simulation used for learning and portfolio purposes.